 Many of us learn some kind of art when we’re in school.
 This might be a visual art such as painting or photography or it could be learning an auditory art such as music or a tactile one such as pottery.
-But we’ve all had that experience of getting so caught up in what we’re doing that we forget about everything around us.
+We’ve all had that experience of getting so caught up in an activity that we forget about everything else.
 This is called a flow state and it occurs when you’re completely immersed in what you’re doing.

 Time just seems to fly by when you’re in a flow state, but you’re so engaged in your project that you don’t notice.
 It’s only when the project is coming to an end (or when that particular part of that project is coming to an end) that you realize how deeply engaged you were in it.

 How Art Starts to Seem Extraneous

 The fact is that children experience this type of flow state when engaged in art.
 But as they get older, they’re often told to stop doing extraneous things and just focus on what matters—reading, writing, and arithmetic.
 These are the three things that are supposed to be of the most help in life.
 And they are definitely the things that will get a child into college and through college.
 So it’s necessary to focus on them for sure, but not at the expense of art.

 Julia Cameron, the writer of The Artist’s Way, encourages everyone, including adults as well as children, to “make a little art.”
 Her whole idea is that you don’t have to give your entire life up to art.
 Neither do you have to start some huge project such as a wall mural or a full-length novel.
 But you can do something small and fun, that you enjoy.
 Indeed, it will give you a time out from everything else that you have to do in life.
 And this can be useful for children as well.

 Children Also Experience Stress in Their Lives